 Who are we?

-St. Paul’s Lutheran Church is a congregation in the New Jersey Synod, an amalgamation of over 170 congregations within the Garden State.
-St. Paul’s is a congregation of the Evangelical Lutheran Church in America, the church-wide expression of over 10,000 congregations.
-St. Paul’s is also a congregation within the Lutheran World Federation.
+St. Paul’s Lutheran Church is a congregation of the Evangelical Lutheran Church in America (ELCA), the church-wide expression of nearly 10,000 congregations.
+The ELCA is divided into 65 synods, and St. Paul’s is a member of the New Jersey Synod, along with over 140 congregations within the Garden State.
+The ELCA is a member of the Lutheran World Federation and the World Council of Churches.
 We are a part of something greater than ourselves!

 Why do you baptize?